Sperm donation: International comparison

 On the global market, Denmark has a well-developed system of sperm export.
 This success mainly comes from the reputation of Danish sperm donors for being of high quality and, in contrast with the law in the other Nordic countries, gives donors the choice of being either anonymous or non-anonymous to the receiving couple.
 Furthermore, Nordic sperm donors tend to be tall, with rarer features like blond hair or different color eyes and a light complexion, and highly educated and have altruistic motives for their donations, partly due to the relatively low monetary compensation in Nordic countries.
 More than 50 countries worldwide are importers of Danish sperm, including Paraguay, Canada, Kenya, and Hong Kong.
 Several UK clinics also export donor sperm.
 The use of the sperm outside the UK will also be subject to local rules.
 Within the EU there are now regulations governing the transfer of human tissue including sperm between member states to ensure that these take place between registered sperm banks.
 However, the Food and Drug Administration (FDA) of the US has banned import of any sperm, motivated by a risk of mad cow disease, although such a risk is insignificant, since artificial insemination is very different from the route of transmission of mad cow disease.
 The prevalence of mad cow disease is one in a million, probably less for donors.
 If prevalence was the case, the infectious proteins would then have to cross the blood-testis barrier to make transmission possible.
 Transmission of the disease by an insemination is approximately equal to the risk of getting killed by lightning.

 Fictional representation

-Movie plots involving artificial insemination by donor are seen in Made in America, Road Trip, The Back-Up Plan, The Kids Are All Right, Seasame Street, Starbuck, and Baby Mama, the latter also involving surrogacy.
+Movie plots involving artificial insemination by donor are seen in Made in America, Road Trip, The Back-Up Plan, The Kids Are All Right, Starbuck, and Baby Mama, the latter also involving surrogacy.
+In the journal Contexts, sociologist Margaret Nelson noted that big Hollywood movies represent sperm donation as a means of recreating the nuclear family rather than exploring increasingly complex family arrangements.

 Films and other fiction depicting emotional struggles of assisted reproductive technology have had an upswing first in the latter part of the 2000s (decade), although the techniques have been available for decades.
 Yet, the number of people that can relate to it by personal experience in one way or another is ever growing, and the variety of trials and struggles is huge.

 A 2012 Bollywood comedy movie, Vicky Donor, was based on sperm donation.
 The film release saw an effect; the number of men donating sperm increased in India.

 A 2017 Kollywood movie Kutram 23 is also a movie based on sperm donation.

+In the 2018 life simulator video game Bitlife, the player can donate sperm; however, they will never meet the child who is born as a result.